Tech stocks, upbeat U.S. factory data help Wall Street rebound

 “The coronavirus has been an excuse for the markets to take rest,” said Clark Kendall, president and CEO of Kendall Capital.
 “If you look past the coronavirus, it creates a great opportunity for an investor.”

-Google-parent Alphabet Inc (GOOGL.O) gained 3.1% ahead of its quarterly results, which will wrap up earnings for the so-called FAANG stocks.
+Google-parent Alphabet Inc gained 3.1% ahead of its quarterly results, which will wrap up earnings for the so-called FAANG stocks.

-Microsoft Corp (MSFT.O) rose 2.1%, helping the technology .SPLRCT index .SPLRCT advance 1.3%, the most among the 11 major S&P indexes.
+Microsoft Corp rose 2.1%, helping the technology index advance 1.3%, the most among the 11 major S&P indexes.

 Also helping the mood was an intervention by China’s central bank to improve liquidity and relieve pressure on its economy from the impact of the virus outbreak.

-Concerns about the economic fallout of the virus outbreak, which has been declared a global emergency, shaved off more than 600 points from the Dow .DJI on Friday.
-The S&P 500 .SPX closed its worst week in six months, while the Nasdaq .IXIC suffered its steepest weekly decline in four months.
+Concerns about the economic fallout of the virus outbreak, which has been declared a global emergency, shaved off more than 600 points from the Dow on Friday.
+The S&P 500 closed its worst week in six months, while the Nasdaq suffered its steepest weekly decline in four months.

-Nike Inc (NKE.N) rose 4.1% after JP Morgan added the footwear maker to its focus list.
+Nike Inc rose 4.1% after JP Morgan added the footwear maker to its focus list.

-Gilead Sciences Inc (GILD.O) gained 5.5% after the drugmaker said it has provided its experimental Ebola therapy for use in a small number of patients affected by the coronavirus in China.
+Gilead Sciences Inc gained 5.5% after the drugmaker said it has provided its experimental Ebola therapy for use in a small number of patients affected by the coronavirus in China.

-Tesla (TSLA.O) jumped 15% as Japan’s Panasonic Corp (6752.T) posted its first ever quarterly profit in its U.S. battery business with the electric-car maker.
+Tesla jumped 15% as Japan’s Panasonic Corp posted its first ever quarterly profit in its U.S. battery business with the electric-car maker.

-Exxon Mobil Corp (XOM.N) dropped 2.3% after Goldman Sachs downgraded the oil major’s shares to “sell”.
+Exxon Mobil Corp dropped 2.3% after Goldman Sachs downgraded the oil major’s shares to “sell”.

 Advancing issues outnumbered decliners by a 2.17-to-1 ratio on the NYSE and a 2.25-to-1 ratio on the Nasdaq.